 If you're looking for the best coffee shops in Syracuse NY, you've come to the right place.
-The Salt City's coffee scene has grown into something genuinely worth bragging about — independent roasters, neighborhood staples, and a handful of newcomers that are quietly becoming must-visits.
-Whether you're planted near the Dome, commuting through Armory Square, or just need a solid cup before a day at Green Lakes, there's a shop here for you.
+The Salt City's coffee scene has grown into something genuinely worth bragging about, with independent roasters, neighborhood staples, and a handful of newcomers that are quietly becoming must-visits.
+Whether you're planted near the Dome, commuting through Armory Square, or need a solid cup before a day at Green Lakes, there's a shop here for you.
 Here are the eight best, no filler.

 Best Coffee Shops in Syracuse NY